lightninglabs/chantools/doc/chantools_sweeptimelockmanual.md

 To get the value for --remoterevbasepoint you must use the dumpbackup command, then look up the value for RemoteChanCfg -> RevocationBasePoint -> PubKey.

+Alternatively you can directly use the --frombackup and --channelpoint flags to pull the required information from the given channel.backup file automatically.

 To get the value for --timelockaddr you must look up the channel's funding output on chain, then follow it to the force close output.
 The time locked address is always the one that's longer (because it's P2WSH and not P2PKH).